alt-ctrl-code/home/BIO.md

 have been a cat person.
 I do [book club](https://toughguybookclub.com/) the first Wednesday each month, strength train, vote green and left, and have always been an anarchist (with a lower-case "a").

+I support the [Uluru Statement from the Heart](https://ulurustatement.org/), and it's goal to enshrine a First Nations Voice in our Australian Constitution,  and makaratta &ndash; the process of truth-telling and healing, for Australians and all other first nations people in the their lands around the world.

 You can find me on LinkedIn, Twitter and Gmail with the @craigparra handle &ndash; though, if you do want to email me, craigparra+alt-javascript is preferred.